buildwithgrove/docs/docs/guides/getting-started/welcome-to-grove.md

 # Welcome to Grove

 Welcome to Grove – your gateway to high-performance decentralized web3 infrastructure.
-At its core, Grove is a RPC (Remote Procedure Call) service that enables users to read and write data to over 40 blockchains.
+At its core, Grove is a RPC (Remote Procedure Call) service that enables users to read and write data to over 50 services.
 Grove is built on top of Pocket Network, a global, decentralized network of nodes.
 Through the Portal, Grove provides a performance layer that enhances the reliability and scalability of Pocket while also ensuring the high quality service users demand.

 ## What Makes Grove Unique?